MiikaMatias/CIC-chess-engine/README.md

 # magochess
 Chess engine to beat my friend with.
-The idea is to use a bitboard representation to speed up calculation times.
+The idea is to use a rudimentary bitboard representation to speed up calculation times.
 Some sort of heuristic-based Alpha-beta thingy will be implemented.

 # How to run
-Run chessboard via 'rustc main.rs; ./main'
+Run chessboard via 'rustc main.rs; ./main' or just run the bat script in ´chess_game/src´